ungerecht/crypto-tracker/README.md

 - [ ] Add list of exchanges and information

 ## Contributing
-Feel free to contribute by submitting issues on Github.
-Suggestions for improvements are welcome!
+Feel free to contribute by submitting issues or pull requests on Github.
+Suggestions for improvements and constructive criticism are welcome!

 ## Contact
 You can contact me by sending me a message on [Linked In](https://www.linkedin.com/in/kevin-ungerecht-228610123).